Anders Johansson (drummer): Biography

 He is co-founder of Heptagon Records with his brother, created to promote their discs, their father's and some other Swedish musicians' work.

 Johansson was a guest drummer on Narnia's album The Great Fall.
 Johansson is best known for his time in Malmsteen's band, besides his former role as HammerFall's drummer.
 He has been praised for his technical talent, in metal as well as other genres.

-Now Johansson plays with Manowar, his first concert was on 25 March 2019 in Brno, Czech Republic.
+Johansson played with Manowar from 2019 to 2022.
+His first concert was on 25 March 2019 in Brno, Czech Republic.

 In 2016, Anders founded power metal band Tungsten together with his sons Nick and Karl Johansson.

 Anders has played concerts with Uli Jon Roth in 2023.

 Personal life

 Johansson (right) with his brother Jens.

 Johansson also plays the upright bass (double bass) in a jazz duo together with his brother Jens Johansson.

 He released his memoirs "Trumslagarpojken" 2016.

 Today Anders lives with his family outside Malmö in south Sweden.
-He is interested in cars and martial arts.
+He is interested in cars, ham radio, astronomy and martial arts.